 The Rolex GMT-Master II ref.
 16760 is called the Coke due to its black and red bezel.

-On previous GMT-Master models, both hour hands were linked, so when one moved, so did the other.
+On previous GMT-Master Coke models, both hour hands were linked, so when one moved, so did the other.
 Consequently, on the GMT-Master models, the bezel had to rotate accordingly for the 24-hour hand to indicate the second time zone of choice.
-However, with the new unlinking of the two hands on the GMT-Master II, the bezel can remain at the standard position (with the triangle at 12 o’clock) and the 24-hour hand can be set to home time while the center hour hand can easily “jump” to the local time when traveling to a new destination.
+Whenever you’re learning about Rolex, there are will likely be important details you can’t overlook.
+In this example with the new unlinking of the two hands on the GMT-Master II, the bezel can remain at the standard position (with the triangle at 12 o’clock) and the 24-hour hand can be set to home time while the center hour hand can easily “jump” to the local time when traveling to a new destination.

 Furthermore, the bezel can then rotate to indicate a third time zone.
 For instance, if the third time zone is six hours ahead of home time, then turning the bezel whereby “6” on the bezel sits at the 12 o’clock position, the 24-hour hand will now point to “22” on the bezel—therefore indicating it’s 10 pm in the third time zone.

 In addition to the new caliber, the new GMT-Master II ref.
 16760 had other enhancements.
 First, it was now outfitted with sapphire crystal to protect the face of the watch.
 Second, it also included white gold surrounds on the luminous hour markers to prevent tarnishing.
 Finally, it ushered in a new bezel color – the black and red “Coke” bezel.
 In fact, Rolex only ever equipped the GMT-Master II ref.
 16760 with the “Coke” bezel.
 Moreover, it was only ever available in stainless steel.

 The “Fat Lady” is the first Rolex GMT-Master II released.